Add to MyPages

 • Fluency disorder (stuttering) Characterized by an abnormal amount of involuntary repetitions, hesitations, prolongation, blocks or disruptions in the natural flow or rhythm of speech.
 This is often accompanied by secondary characteristics (tics and other movements).

-• Voice disorder Characterized by abnormal vocal pitch, loudness, quality or resonance.
+• Voice disorder Characterized by abnormal pitch, loudness, quality or resonance.

-• Feeding or swallowing disorder (dysphagia) Characterized by difficulty with normal oral feeding or swallowing.
+• Feeding or swallowing disorder (dysphagia) Characterized by difficulty with normal feeding or swallowing.

-See Scope of Practice of the American Speech-Language-Hearing Association.
+See Scope of Practice of the American Speech-Language-Hearing Association (ASHA).

-Before the evaluation, we will gather information regarding your child’s medical and developmental history and review the concerns of the physician.
+Before the evaluation, we gather information regarding the child’s medical and developmental history and review the concerns of the physician.

-The speech-language pathologist will thoroughly explain the problem to you and your family and make specific recommendations for treatment.
-Occasionally, your child will be referred to other specialists for assessment or treatment.
-Finally, information will be given to you about how to work with your child at home.
+The speech-language pathologist thoroughly explains to the family members and makes specific recommendations for treatment, if needed.
+Occasionally, the child will be referred to other specialists for assessment or treatment.
+Finally, information is given to to the family about how to work with the child at home.

 Because children with chronic or complex conditions have multiple medical needs, we take an interdisciplinary approach to care.
-Our speech-language pathologists work closely with your child’s physicians and other healthcare providers.
-We often provide co-treatment sessions for your child with other disciplines.
+Our speech-language pathologists work closely with the child’s physicians and other healthcare providers.
+We often provide co-treatment sessions for the child with other disciplines.
 Children who are seen by many specialists may be followed by one of our interdisciplinary teams, clinics or programs, which include the following:

 Our clinical specialists pass additional competencies in specific areas and participate on specialty teams to continue to develop their high level of expertise.
 Our specialty teams keep up with the literature and the latest techniques and often contribute to the literature for the education of others.
 Our specialty teams include: